 - IBS-M. M is for Mixed.
 It’s hard enough that you are experiencing one pooping pain, now it’s both?
 Liquid toilet drip and hard pellets.
 We are sorry.

 Although the cause of IBS seems to be unknown, recent findings report that certain factors may attribute to the development of IBS.
 These are:

 - Gut microbes change.
 Research shows that people with IBS have different gut microbes from those in healthy people.
-When there is an imbalance in the gut microbiome, it makes our gut activate its immune system and cause low-grade inflammation.
+When there is an imbalance in the gut microbiome, it makes our gut activate its immune system and causes low-grade inflammation.
 This gut microbiome imbalance is calleddysbiosis, which happens when we dothings that harm our gut bacteria like not eating a diverse range of foods or getting prebiotics in our diet.

 - Intestine muscle contractions.
 Peristalsis are auto wave contractions that help digest food from mouth to toilet.
 Longer, more intense contractions can cause gas, bloating, and diarrhea while mild contractions slow down food passage leading to constipation.